Labieb679/Labieb679/README.md

 # Hobbies
 - **Sporting activities** During my free time i like to stay active in any way which would benefit my health while having fun.
 Naturally since a young age i have been drawn to all types of sports, while trying to attempt as many sports as possible i took a liking to sports such as:
 - Football, Basketball, Badminton and Tennis.
 - **Wheightlifting** During the majority of educational period i have been consistently attending the gym at least twice a week.
-This has
+This has substantially improved my dedication skills and allowed me to develop a stronger sense of commitment.

 # Contact